 Great presenter!
 He is very knowledgeable and covered the topic perfectly. — Jeffry Lovell, Lovell Engineering Associates, Valdosta, GA

-- Understand the responsibilities and liabilities of engineers, owners, and contractors.
+- Explain the responsibilities and liabilities of engineers, owners, and contractors.

 - Eliminate problems up front by using the right language and procedures in the contract and specification.

-- Learn how to properly document the job and why this is crucial.
+- Properly document the job and explain why this is crucial

-- Learn about negotiation, mediation, and arbitration and why they are good alternatives to court.
+- Explain negotiation, mediation, and arbitration, and why they are good alternatives to court

 - Discover what preemptive actions should be taken to reduce and eliminate liability issues and avoid problems down the road.

 Case studies, real-life examples, and class exercises will be used to assess achievement of learning outcomes.

 - Field engineers

 - Project managers